haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 For refinement purposes a limited number of models is sufficient:

 <a class="prompt prompt-info">
-Decrease all number of models to 20
+Decrease thee number of models to 20 for all stages (rigid body, semi-flexible refinement and water refinement)
 </a>
 <a class="prompt prompt-info">
 Number of trials for rigid body minimisation -> 1